- Sustainable Fisheries

 About NOAA's Species in the Spotlight

 The goal of the Species in the Spotlight initiative is to marshal resources and partnerships focused on saving eight priority threatened and endangered species.
-Our approach involves intensive human efforts to stabilize these species, with the goal that they will become candidates for recovery.
+Check out the Species in the Spotlight: Hawaiian Monk Seal page.

 Monk Seal Pupdate

 Although monk seals can pup any time of year, most pups are born in spring and summer.
 So far this year, at least 156 monk seal pups were born in the Northwestern Hawaiian Islands and 31 pups were born in the main Hawaiian Islands.